jtebert/document-everything/_docs/3d-printing/modding.md

 - 8 M3 locknuts, which is (inconveniently) fewer than there are extras in your kit.
 - Printer connected to OctoPrint (though the video/Reddit has a way to do it without OctoPrint).
-- Install the [PrusaMeshMap](https://github.com/PrusaOwners/OctoPrint-PrusaMeshMap) plugin for OctoPrint.
+- Install the [Prusa Leveling Guide](https://plugins.octoprint.org/plugins/PrusaLevelingGuide/) plugin for OctoPrint.
 This will let you check the levelness of the bed when you're making adjustments.
-Note caveat at the end that it will have to compile matplotlib/numpy on a Raspberry Pi, so you can end up with some errors-that-aren't-errors while installing.

 ### Instructions